SnapEx is a relatively new crypto derivatives exchange that offers leveraged trading. They have recently been expanding to a number of new markets.

 People Attending the SnapEx Vietnam Event.
 Image via SnapEx Blog

-So, all in all this shows that SnapEx is not just an exchange that is looking to increase their user numbers but they are trying to actively build a community that is engaged around the platform.
+So, all in all, this shows that SnapEx is not just an exchange that is looking to increase its user numbers but they are trying to actively build a community that is engaged around the platform.

 Areas for Improvement

 While there was a lot that we liked about SnapEx, there were a few things that we thought needed to be improved upon if they really wanted to provide the best trading experience.

 Firstly, when it comes to the platform itself, it would be great if traders had the ability to move the charting panels around and place them in a place they are most comfortable with.
 While the standard layout is great for now, some of the more professional traders would like to customize this.

 It would also be great to see more order functionality.
 You cannot place conditional orders or more advanced trailing orders.
 These are standard on other exchanges and help traders better manage their risk.

 Onto other aspects of the exchange, we think that the mandatory withdrawal fees are really quite high.
 We have not seen withdrawal fees of $10 at any other exchanges that we have covered and these are likely to drive those smaller traders away.

 It is also quite unfortunate that they require full KYC before you are allowed to deposit on the platform.
 Unlike with other exchanges, you cannot trade up to a certain limit before they request this information.
 It could be a deterrent for those privacy hawks out there.

 Finally, the exchange needs to increase its online awareness amoung traders.
 It is still relatively new and there are a lot of people who have not heard of it.
 However, this is the same position many other new exchanges have been in so its just a matter of staying the course to greater awareness.